 Notation Meaning Examples { , } or [ , ] One of the items in braces or brackets can be a comma.
 Code the comma when you do not code any of the other items in the braces or brackets but you are coding a following part of the parameter.
-Syntax: on DD UCS parameter UCS = (character-set-code[,FOLD ,] (underline) An underline indicates the default that the system uses when you do not code a subparameter.
+Syntax: on DD UCS parameter UCS = (character-set-code[,FOLD ,] [,VERIFY]) Coded: UCS = (character-set-code) UCS = (character-set-code,FOLD) UCS = (character-set-code,FOLD,VERIFY) UCS = (character-set-code,VERIFY) Note that the comma is not coded if both FOLD and VERIFY are omitted, but must appear if FOLD is omitted and VERIFY follows. (underline) An underline indicates the default that the system uses when you do not code a subparameter.
 Syntax: on JOB or EXEC statement ADDRSPC = {VIRT REAL} Coded: ADDRSPC omitted means ADDRSPC = VIRT (ellipsis) An ellipsis follows an item that you can code more than once.
 Never code on a control statement.
 Syntax: on DD statement COND = ((code, operator)[,(code, operator)]) Coded: Can repeat ,(code, operator) Thus: COND = ((12,GE),(8,EQ),(4,EQ)) (two consecutive periods) Two consecutive periods indicate that a parameter consists of a symbolic parameter followed by a period and then by other code, so that only part of the parameter is variable.
 Coded: &DEPTNYC Meaning: If &DEPT is D27: D27.NYC is the value